-Instant Pot beef stew with tender chunks of beef, golden yellow and red potatoes, carrots, celery, and onion with a savory broth.
+This is an Instant Pot beef stew recipe with tender pieces of beef, diced potatoes, carrots, celery, and onion cooked in a savory broth.
 It’s the perfect soup for cold weather or using up leftover vegetables!

 Ingredients for Instant Pot Beef Stew